 Sometimes, the amazing work our bodies are doing is complicated by factors beyond our control.

-Various issues can arise during your pregnancy that can make it a high-risk pregnancy, and are separate to the mama’s health, such as:
+Various issues can arise during your pregnancy that can make it a high-risk pregnancy and are separate from the mama’s health, such as:

 - If you are pregnant with twins or multiple babies.